E. J. Speed: Professional career

+Indianapolis Colts

-Speed was drafted by the Indianapolis Colts in the fifth round, 164th overall, of the 2019 NFL Draft.
+Speed was drafted by the Indianapolis Colts in the fifth round, 164th overall, of the 2019 NFL draft.
 He signed a rookie contract with the team on May 3, 2019.
+Notably, he posted an unimpressive 4.60 in the 40-yard dash, despite his name.
 Speed made his NFL debut on September 15, 2019 in a 19–17 win over the Tennessee Titans.
 He finished his rookie season with seven total tackles in 12 games played.

-On November 12, 2020, against the Tennessee Titans on Thursday Night Football, Speed blocked a punt from Trevor Daniel that was picked up and taken into the end zone for a touchdown by teammate T. J. Carrie and was named the AFC Special Teams Player of the Week for Week 10.
+On November 12, 2020, against the Titans on Thursday Night Football, Speed blocked a punt from Trevor Daniel that was picked up and taken into the end zone for a touchdown by teammate T. J. Carrie and was named the American Football Conference (AFC) Special Teams Player of the Week for Week 10.

-In Week 10 of the 2021 season, Speed returned a blocked punt 12 yards for a touchdown in a 23-17 win over the Jacksonville Jaguars, earning AFC Special Teams Player of the Week.
-In Week 15, Speed recovered a blocked punt in the end zone for his second touchdown of the season in a 27-17 win over the New England Patriots.
+In Week 10 of the 2021 season, Speed returned a blocked punt 12 yards for a touchdown in a 23–17 win over the Jacksonville Jaguars, earning AFC Special Teams Player of the Week.
+In Week 15, Speed scored on another blocked punt when he recovered the ball in the end zone in a 27–17 win over the New England Patriots.

 On March 15, 2023, Speed signed a two-year, $8 million contract extension with the Colts.

+In 2023, Speed played in 16 games with 11 starts, finishing second on the team with 102 tackles, one sack, four passes defensed, and three forced fumbles.

+Houston Texans

+On March 29, 2025, Speed signed a one-year, $5 million contract with the Houston Texans.